castillopatricia/castillopatricia/README.md

 All the members of this community have excellent technical skills, however with me you will get a curious developer with great problem solving skills and above all a developer always willing to teach and learn from others.

-- 🔭 I've  worked on an educational project [Pokemon App](https://pokeapp25-castillopatricia.vercel.app/)

-- 👯 I've also worked with a Team of Developers, in this project [Luxurent](https://final-project-henry.vercel.app/)

-- 🌱 I’m currently learning **ReactJs,NodeJs,Redux,Express,Sequelize and PostgresSql Postgres**

-- 📫 How to reach me **castillopatriciac@gmail.com**

 <h3 align="left">Connect with me:</h3>